nathanbumpus/Trinity-2.8.4-Marconi/results.md

 <h3 align="center">Differential Expression and Annotations</h3>

-<p>Below are the MA and volcano plots for visualizing the differentially expressed isoforms between each of the pairwise comparisons.</p>
+<p>Below are the MA and volcano plots for visualizing the differentially expressed isoforms between each of the pairwise comparisons and annotation statistics for the obtained differentially expressed isoforms.
+The uniprot and trembl databases were used for the annotations.</p>

 <h4 align="center">ds versus hs</h4>